sachinlim/after-school-activity-website/README.md

 ### Project Aims

-- Make it an entirely online system
+- Make it an online system that could be deployed on the cloud
 - Allow accounts to exist with security in mind
 - Have an administrator account(s) to manage this system
 - Enable mobile phone and tablet access